 Security

 You are right to be concerned about security.
 Can you be sure that you have downloaded the correct version of "BolProcessorInstaller.exe"?
+As this executable is certified, there is no known risk of malicious modification.

 You may also want to know all the details of how it works.
 Geeks may want to customise it for their own use.
 Just download this folder which contains the source files (installer.ps1 and setup.iss) along with a summary of how to build the installer.